nabilhassein/materiality-and-ethnoclass-character-of-computing/README.md

 Monday August 19th

 ## Abstract
 This class serves as a whirlwind introduction to the field of computing, from the teacher's perspective as a colonized subject who studied computer science and worked as a software developer for some years, before beginning to develop a more critical consciousness about the power dynamics embedded into technology.
-It is structured as a lecture,

 ## Class Agenda
 2 hr 30 min total, including 10 min of unallocated "flex time"